Apedneka/weatherApp/README.md

 # weatherapp
 This app is an experiment with node.js.
-I'll be pulling down API data from Wunderground, and checking thr forecast for rain.
-I analyze the probablity for how many times it rains vs predictions.
+- I'll be pulling down API data from Wunderground
+- Checking the forecast for rain.
+It'll remind me via email notifications if it's going to rain
+- I'll do some simple statistics on forecast accuracy

 Using
 - node.js